 GE identified the following 3 innovation stages in industrial environments:

 - The industrial revolution, when machines and factories powered economies of scale and scope as depicted below.
 This first wave essentially covers the first two industrial revolutions in the Industry 4.0 view, being mechanization and the advent of water and steam power in the first one and mass production (scale) and electricity in the second one.

 - The Internet revolution, which obviously also impacted industries such as oil and gas, power production, railway transportation and healthcare to name a few of the industries we talk about here.
 That Internet revolution is essentially what some call the Internet age and others the digital age with the advent of computers and distributed information networks (from LANs, WANs and the client-server model to the “big one”, the Internet).

 - The Industrial Internet, which is the third and current wave.
-It is somewhat comparable with the fourth industrial revolution in the Industry 4.0 model where we mainly talk about cyber physical systems.
+It is somewhat comparable with the fourth industrial revolution in the Industry 4.0 model where we mainly talk about cyber physical systems and the integration of IT and OT.
 Let’s define it.